jessuiii/ai-threat-monitoring/README.md

 npm run dev
 ```

-Frontend will be available at:
+Frontend application will be available at:

 ```
 http://localhost:5173